 The tax authorities might ask for proof that the employee has a work permit

-Will an assignee have a filing requirement in the host country after leaving the country and repatriating?
+Will an assignee have a filing requirement in the host country/territory after leaving the country/territory and repatriating?

 Upon termination of residence in Denmark, a final tax return must be submitted to the tax authorities.
 The tax return is due on the ordinary tax return filing deadline, i.e. typically 1 May in the year after the income year in question; however in some cases the filling deadline is 1 July.
 As mentioned earlier, exit taxes may apply.

-Do the tax authorities in Denmark adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the tax authorities in Denmark adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the tax authorities in Denmark considering the adoption of this interpretation of economic employer in the future?